My name is Corey Badgerow and I am The Beanpole.

 This blog serves the purpose to illustrate the emotional landscape of my life, reconciling feelings about who I was in active addiction with the person I am now in recovery.
 This blog not only helps hold me accountable to my own program in recovery, but may it also encourage others along theirs as well.
 This blog reminds me that I have everything I need today and that I've come a long way from where I was.
 This blog rewards me with an outline of my success and personal growth in which I'm able to see through writing my experiences, helping me to organize the misery of my memories and removing the heaviness that I used to carry with me.
 It differentiates two roads that I've traveled; one walking through active addiction and the other serving as a platform for exploring the beautiful transformation that I have been gracefully been able to experience.

-I am grateful that I wake up each morning another day clean as I never thought living one day without drugs was even possible.
 Here you will find the digital platform of my recovery.
-I enjoy writing about my life in recovery; which usually will include; personal growth, my addiction, my experience working the 12 steps, relationships inside and outside 12 step meetings, college in recovery, relationships in recovery, my goals and dreams, the struggles and hardships, getting clean at an young age, and the benefits of being clean living a life in recovery.
+I enjoy writing about my life in recovery; which usually will include; personal growth, my addiction, my experience working the 12 steps, friendships inside and outside 12 step meetings, college in recovery, relationships in recovery, my goals and dreams, my struggles and hardships, getting clean at an young age, and the benefits of being clean living a life in recovery.

 I grew up with depression and social anxiety.
 I started using drugs in high school.
 I put all my effort into hiding it from my family and the small amount of friends that I had in high school.
 As I continued to get older, I started losing friends and I started making bad decisions.
 I didn't really know what I was doing, I always played the victim and I blamed everyone.
 I was the guy that would crash a plane in the sky and blame it on the road conditions.
 I was hurting myself and others verbally and emotionally.
 In 2013, I was hospitalized for mental health and I was diagnosed with maniac depression, post-traumatic stress disorder, social anxiety, and ADHD.
 My relationship with my family became strained and I felt isolated from the whole world.
 For many years, I denied that I had a problem - even though it was clear to me that I did.